Nondisclosure Agreement (NDA)

 - is evidence in court -- should a lawsuit for money damages or to enjoin (prevent) disclosure of the secret arise -- that the company or individual considered the information a trade secret.

-If your employees have access to confidential business information—that is, your trade secrets—you can protect your company with this nondisclosure agreement (NDA).
-It prohibits employees from using your trade secrets for their own gain, and from disclosing it to your competitors.
+Others might gain access to your confidential business information—namely, your trade secrets—including employees, independent contractors, prospective business partners, investors, licensees, suppliers, and customers.
+You can protect your company with this nondisclosure agreement (NDA).
+This agreement prohibits others from using your trade secrets for their own gain and from disclosing your secrets to competitors.

-It's best to have a new employee sign a nondisclosure agreement immediately.
-If you want a current employee to sign a nondisclosure agreement, you will probably need to provide an incentive, such as a raise or promotion.
+When someone will be accessing company information, it’s best to have them sign an NDA immediately.
+If you want a current employee to sign an NDA, you will probably need to provide an incentive, such as a raise or promotion.

 Also, keep in mind that a nondisclosure agreement is only part of the solution—you should also take steps to restrict access to the information you want kept secret.